maxiruani/node-style-guide/Readme.md

 You may want to use [editorconfig.org](http://editorconfig.org/) to enforce the formatting settings in your editor.
 Use the [Node.js Style Guide .editorconfig file](.editorconfig) to have indentation, newslines and whitespace behavior automatically set to the rules set up below.

-### 2 Spaces for indentation
+### 4 Spaces for indentation

-Use 2 spaces for indenting your code and swear an oath to never mix tabs and spaces - a special kind of hell is awaiting you otherwise.
+Use 4 spaces for indenting your code (Tab configured with 4 spaces.
+Check WebStorm)

 ### Newlines